Chapter 7: Information Sources

 This residential facility provides adaptive skills and vocational instruction to deaf-blind youths and adults.
 Regional Representatives provide consultation and technical assistance to individuals with deaf-blindness and their families, as well as to educators and adult service agencies.
 Reps also locate needed programs and resources and handle referrals to Helen Keller National Center.

-The Division of Visual Services provides advocacy, information and referral, evaluation, and guidance and counseling services for individuals who are deaf-blind and their families.
+Services for the Blind and Visually Impaired provides advocacy, information and referral, evaluation, and guidance and counseling services for individuals who are deaf-blind and their families.
 Tactile, vibratory and other equipment which assists people in communicating and receiving environmental information is available.

 Individuals may be referred for deaf-blind services who are legally blind (or have progressive visual disabilities that will result in legal blindness) and severe to profound hearing losses (or significant difficulties communicating in home or community settings).
 There are no age requirements for services; however, this program primarily serves adults.